canonical/mlflow-operator/docs/tutorial/mlflow.rst

 Charmed MLflow is a `charm bundle <https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/bundle/>`_ that facilitates a quick deployment of
-`MLflow <https://mlflow.org/>`_, an open-source platform, used for managing machine learning workflows, including experiment tracking, model registry, model management and code reproducibility..
+`MLflow <https://mlflow.org/>`_, an open-source platform, used for managing machine learning workflows, including experiment tracking, model registry, model management and code reproducibility.

 Requirements
 -------------